In this section

 Behavioural audiometry includes: Behavioural Observation Audiometry (BOA) for infants 6-10 months of age, Visual Reinforcement Audiometry (VRA) for infants 10 months to approximately 2 and a half years of age, Play Audiometry for children 2 years to approximately 5 years of age and standard pure-tone audiometry (PTA) for children over 5 years of age.
 However, the type of assessment performed is dependent on the child's developmental age.

-Objective electrophysiological testing includes: ABR (Auditory Brainstem Response) testing, OAE (Otoacoustic Emission) tests and ASSR (Auditory Steady State Response) testing.
+Objective electrophysiological testing includes: ABR (Auditory Brainstem Response) testing (including tone-burst ABR), OAE (Otoacoustic Emissions) tests and ASSR (Auditory Steady State Response) testing.
 These assessments are performed during an infant's natural sleep or when an older child is under a mild sedation or general anaesthesia.

 Audio-led assessments: unique to the RCH Audiology clinic, and includes an additional otoscopic examination of the ears.
 Specially trained senior audiologists perform pneumatic otoscopy in place of that which would generally be performed by an ENT specialist.